NCBI-Hackathons/Cancer_Epitopes_CSHL/doc/Docker.md

 ## 4. Run the Docker image interactively <a name="dock"></a>

-The following command starts the Docker image and lets you "jump" directly into the container:
+The following command starts the Docker image and lets you "jump" directly into the container (containers are runtime instances of a docker image):

        docker run -i -t ncbihackathon/immsnp    # -t again is used to refer to the specific docker container for immSNP